luizribeiro/ansible/README.md

   * Setup Alfred hotkey
   * Maybe setup gpg first thing somehow?
   * Setup Karabiner or something that makes caps work as ctrl/escape

+* Validation:
+  * Find a way to validate nginx conf.d files
+  * Find a way to validate monit conf.d files

+* Testing
+  * Add tests for roles and playbooks with molecule and vagrant